AnishMandal939/Job-Listing-With-React/plan.md

 3. Get the data from the JSON✅
 4. Pass down the date to the JBC✅
 5. Style it ✅
-- 5.b style mobile
+- 5.b style mobile✅
-6. Filter component
+6. Filter component✅
-7. Filter the data
+7. Filter the data✅